noisiver/mod-assistant/README.md

 [SpawnPoints](https://github.com/tkn963/mod-spawnpoints) : Makes new characters spawn in specified locations when entering the world for the first time.

-[StartHelper](https://github.com/tkn963/mod-starthelper) : Gives new players a full set of equipment and set their level to 60 upon request.

 [WeekendBonus](https://github.com/tkn963/mod-weekendbonus) : Increases the experience and reputation gained on weekends.